8 min read

 Having an understanding of the healthcare market should be a first priority to healthcare providers.
 It’s essential to understand the good, the bad, and the ugly of the healthcare industry and, more importantly, the improvements that need to be made to provide good patient care.

-Therefore, in this article we will present the two key factors that will strongly impact the healthcare market in 2023, and offer tips on how healthcare providers can overcome them
+In this article we present the two key factors that will strongly impact the healthcare industry in 2023 and offer advice on how healthcare providers can overcome them.

 The health insurance marketplace